kit-data-manager/webpage/_metastore/documentation/installation/setup-metastore.markdown

 # OAI PMH
 NOTE
 : Make sure that your service is accessible.
-Replace 'localhost' by the full qualified hostname of your server.
+Replace 'localhost' by the full qualified hostname of your server/proxy.

 ```
 ###############################################################################